Free Micro e-MBA Module #9: Basics in Developing Your Fundraising Plan

 Hiring Fundraisers and Paid Solicitors

 based on a contingency fee, that is, based on how much money he

 — what are at least 3 of the 5 reasons to hire a fundraising

 3. What are at least 5 benefits of hiring a fundraising consultant?
-(See Hiring a Consultant.)

-a fundraising consultant?
-(See Hiring a Consultant.)
+(See Benefit of Hiring a Fundraising Consultant.)

 ACTIVITIES TO BUILD SYSTEMS AND

 activities, and share and discuss results with peers, board members,

 to note any incomplete actions in the Action Item Planning List.

 those answers can be compiled into your Fundraising Plan.

 1. Fundraising Preparation

 1. Is your organization really ready for fundraising?
 How do

-should be very involved -- it’s not just the CEO’s job to raise
+should be very involved — it’s not just the CEO’s job to raise

 3. What will be the role of the Fundraising Committee?